-I also feel I need to share with you that I am no longer writing for Chicago Parent.
+I also feel I need to share with you I am no longer writing for Chicago Parent.

 I know a lot of you don’t read my stuff over there but a lot of my local friends do and so I am putting it out there on here because I just don’t have the balls to talk about it on my personal Facebook.

-This blog doesn’t require me to be on a deadline, keep up my numbers etc. so it isn’t a “job” per se.
+This blog doesn’t require me to be on a deadline, keep up my numbers, etc. so it isn’t a “job” per se.

-This isn’t to say it wasn’t a hard decision.
+Not that it wasn’t a hard decision.

 I cried when I sent the resignation letter.

 But I am thrilled where I am now, in the throes of motherhood, working the concession stands, cheering from the stands, helping with the homework, being there for my girls, hanging out with my family, OMG I AM SO DAMN HAPPY.

 Here is a blog post I have had in the hopper since last spring.

 It is one of those posts that I used to laugh at when I would see bloggers share.